dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 4. it MUST contain a field `tx.spender: Account`
 5. it CAN contain a field `tx.exp: Nat` if set by the user

-Note that `tid` refers to the token id and `exp` to the expiry time of the approval.
+Note that `tid` refers to the token id and `exp` to the expiry time of the approval, the names of the other fiels should speak for themselves.

 #### icrc37_approve_collection Block Schema